andrewharmellaw/facilitating-software-architecture/site/supportingmaterial/typicalsaboteurs.markdown

 ---
 # Typical Saboteurs of the Architecture Advice Process, and Decentralized Deciding in General

-I hedged my bets as to the motivations of saboteurs in [Chapter 15, in the section called "Types of Sabotage"](DEEP-LINK-THIS), and if you did too, well done.
+I hedged my bets as to the motivations of saboteurs in [Chapter 15 (in the section "Types of Sabotage"](DEEP-LINK-THIS)) and if you did too, well done.
 Despite everything, it is still possible that someone could be unwittingly sabotaging the transition to the advice process.
 It’s impossible to tell if this is the case, but there is one other factor I have noticed that can help you be as sure as possible that something is true sabotage as opposed to unconscious bias or naivete.

 This deciding factor arises because there is a criteria for identifying those more likely to be engaged in sabotage.
 These criteria define where traditional power comes from, and so those who have these power bases undermined are more likely to fight back.

-Anthropologist David Graeber and Archaeologist David Wengrow [propose](https://www.amazon.co.uk/Dawn-Everything-New-History-Humanity/dp/B098KP6T67/) that for a power imbalance to persist, two of the following three sources of power need to be present:
+Anthropologist David Graeber and Archaeologist David Wengrow [propose in their book "The Dawn of Everything"](https://www.amazon.co.uk/Dawn-Everything-New-History-Humanity/dp/B098KP6T67/) that for a power imbalance to persist, two of the following three sources of power need to be present:

 * control of punishment
 * control of information